jesussantana/Statistics/README.md

   - Grab a sports theme dataset you like and select an attribute from the dataset.
 Calculate the mode, median, standard deviation, and arithmetic mean.

 - Exercise 2:
-  - Continuing with the sports topic data, select two attributes and calculate their correlation..
+  - Continuing with the sports topic data, select two attributes and calculate their correlation.

 ### Level 2